 Figure 3.
 Estimated global mortality rate of severe pneumoccal disease in children under 5 in 2010.
 Source: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3700032/

-2. Vaccination with PCVs prevents colonization by a handful of the numerous S. pneumoniae serotypes (13 of the 95+).
+2. Vaccination with PCVs prevents colonization by only a handful of the numerous S. pneumoniae serotypes (13 of the 95+).
 This results in serotype replacement by the other 82+ serotypes which necessitates continuous expansion of already complex vaccines.
-Furthermore, breakthrough pneumococcal disease causes a significant economic burden in the United States with hundreds of thousands of hospitalizations resulting in total economic costs of several billion dollars.